 - The kiosks act as both order points and payment points, increasing the time spent by each customer at the screen, resulting in more waiting by others to find a free kiosk.

-- A further bottleneck has been created, with sixteen “order lanes” going into two “supply lanes”, resulting in far more waiting.
+- A further bottleneck has been created, with twelve “order lanes” going into two “supply lanes”, resulting in far more waiting.

 This is not a new phenomenon.
 Back in my Marconi days, there was a technology called PDH that was developed – Plesiochronous Digital Hierarchy.
 Ignoring the stupid name, it was born of the idea that if you interleaved a whole bunch of stuff into a pipe, the parallelism would mean switching would go faster and you could route more traffic.